 Flat-style cabinet doors, also referred to as “slab” style, are perfect for the super-minimalist.
 They create uniform, modern, hard lines for a sleek, clean look.
 Flat-panel doors are available in a wide variety of colors, both in laminate and wood.

 Raised panel doors are another popular choice for kitchen cabinets.
 In this style, the center panel of the cabinet door is raised with a profile or contour.
 Raised panel cabinet doors work well for traditional and transitional style kitchens.

 Decorative Accent Doors

-An accent cabinet door is not used throughout the entire kitchen, but is used as a decorative accent.
-This can include glass doors, mullion doors, leaded glass doors, louver doors, aluminium frame doors, etc.
+An accent cabinet door is not used throughout the entire kitchen but is used as a decorative accent.
+This can include glass doors, mullion doors, leaded glass doors, louver doors, aluminum frame doors, etc.

 Choosing the right cabinets for your kitchen remodel can be overwhelming when you consider all of the options that are available, but it helps if you are familiar with the options and can see drawings or renderings of how your kitchen would look with each one, like what we provide with our design packages.

 We work closely with Bailey Cabinets to complete our kitchen remodels.
 Their office is just around the corner from us in west Arlington.
 Our friendly reps there would be happy to meet with you to discuss these options in more detail and show you physical samples of each cabinet style.
 Working with the Medford Team and Bailey Cabinets, you’re sure to find the perfect cabinets to meet your personal style!